martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Domain Name
 The certificate is located on the system in the '/etc/letsencrypt/live/' domain name '/fullchain.pem' and '/etc/letsencrypt/live/' domain name '/privkey.pem' directories.
 It is necessary to install the certificate manually into the system (Linux) using the "Certbot" tool (the use of https will not be reflected in OSPy until the OSPy is restarted).
 * The procedure for installing Certificate Services can be found in the "Readme" help file or on Github.

-You will return to the home page.
-Your new password will be required the next time you log in.

 ### Use Certbot
 For using "https" in OSPy options you must follow these procedures.
 SSL certificate via Let’s Encrypt certification authority.